arysoftplay/-rySubRipper/README.md

 That said, accuracy has its price and ripping a tv show episode takes a lot of user time even once the machine learned the basic characters.

-If you are looking for an application where you press a button and leave for your computer to work alone, you can stop reading now and delete it from your disk.
+This new version 1.3 has two running modes:
+- Interactive (learning mode): the original working mode.
+It’s the mode that you need to use to teach the machine the characters.
+It’s also possible to work all the time in this mode so you make only one pass to get a readable subtitle.
+However, it’s a more consuming user time.
+- Non interactive: this new mode can be used once the machine has learned enough characters to go on alone.
+This mode will treat the full movie all alone and flag every unknown character with a @.
+You will then do a manual pass to fix the errors.

 The quality of the video and the contrast between the subtitles and the background images will have a huge impact on the ripping time and the manual work.
-You can have scenes where the machine turns alone for several minutes and scenes where you have to interact every second.
+You can have scenes where the machine turns alone for several minutes and scenes where you have to interact or fix every subtitle.
 Ripping a 20-minute episode can take a few working hours.

+As the first user, I tried to simplify the user tasks as much as possible by adding new features I identified while using the app.
+I think this new version will reduce a lot the user time as you can let the machine run a first pass without intervention.
+If you have used the previous versions, you’ll see the difference.

 Please refer to the @rySubRipper_Doc.pdf available on the repository.